 Supports Social Studies and English Language Arts learning outcomes

-Optical illusions trick the eyes, but these perceptual phenomena become the focus for students as they explore patterns with quadrilaterals and then create their own!
+Optical illusions trick the eyes, but these perceptual phenomena become the focus for students as they explore patterns with quadrilaterals and create their own illusion!

 Supports Mathematics and Arts Education learning outcomes